Effective Date: 7-2-2021

 If the family/juvenile court terminates jurisdiction, legal custody will revert to the prior legal custodian.
 The non-custodial parent must obtain legal custody through civil court.\

 Reunification support services are critical to a successful family reunion.
 Reciprocal and open communication between the Children’s Service Worker, parents, child, resource provider, and external agencies providing services to the family or child is essential to identifying services needed for successful family reunification.
 Services should be consistent with the individual needs of family members.
-The following represents activities that the worker may complete with the family:
+The following represents activities that the worker shall complete with the family:

 - Assure face-to-face contact with family and child in the home occurs once a week for the first month of reunification by the Children’s Service Worker